jayc3-3/JOS/README.md

 Ever wanted to use DOS, but made by an amatuer and barely functional?
 Well, this is the thing for you!

+## Features:
+It can run!
+That's about it right now...

 ## How to run:
 ### QEMU:
 #### NOTE: